-Make sure you have installed git and a recent C++ compiler supporting C++11 (e.g., g++-4.8 or higher).
+Make sure you have installed git and a recent C++ compiler supporting C++11 (See above sections for requirements of building C++ core).
 On Windows, Rtools must be installed, and its bin directory has to be added to PATH during the installation.